Happy 50th 'SNL!' Here's a look back at the show's very first cast

 In 1979, the Emmy and Grammy winner took to Broadway to perform a one-woman show, “Gilda Live.”
 Included were some of her most beloved “SNL” characters, including Baba Wawa, a spoof of Barbara Walters.
 The show was filmed and released as a movie.

-Radner appeared in several other films, including “First Family” and “The Woman in Red,” the latter a 1984 hit written and directed by her co-star and future husband, Gene Wilder.
-Among other projects: She starred in the 1980 Broadway drama “Lunch Hour.”

-Radner died May 20, 1989, at age 42 after a long battle with ovarian cancer.
-Her book detailing her cancer fight was released earlier that year.
-A documentary about her life, “Love Gilda,” was released in 2018.
+Radner died in 1989 at 42 after a long battle with ovarian cancer.
+A documentary about her, “Love Gilda,” was released in 2018.

 Chevy Chase

-Chase was the first to utter the words: “Live from New York, it's Saturday night!”
-And he has a long list of post-"SNL" credits, including many commercial successes and his share of flops.
-He was also the first cast member to leave the show.
+Chase was the first to utter the words: “Live from New York, it’s Saturday night!”
+The first cast member to leave the show, he has a long list of post-“SNL” credits.

-Initially hired as a writer, he was known on “SNL” for “Weekend Update,” his bumbling President Gerald Ford, his pratfalls in general and his feuds with cast members.
-Chase was replaced in the middle of the second season by Bill Murray.
+Initially hired as a writer, he was known on “SNL” for “Weekend Update,” his bumbling President Gerald Ford and his feuds with cast members.
+Bill Murray replaced Chase in the middle of season two.

-Years later (2013), Chase exited TV's “Community” during the fourth season amid complaints about racial slurs directed at fellow cast member Donald Glover.

-In between “SNL” and that moment, Chase worked a lot, at least for a time.

 Laraine Newman

-Before leaving “SNL,” Newman appeared in the 1978 film “American Hot Wax.”
-Steady film, TV and voice work followed through the 1980s into the 2000s.
-She was the antagonist in the 1991 comedy “Problem Child 2” and appeared in 1993’s “Coneheads” as Connie’s Aunt Laarta.
+Steady film, TV and voice work followed.
+She was the antagonist in the 1991 comedy “Problem Child 2,” appeared in 1993’s “Coneheads” as Connie’s Aunt Laarta and performed in episodes of “Friends” and “3rd Rock from the Sun.”
+She lent her voice to several animated hit films, including “Wall-E,” “Up,” “Toy Story 3″ and “Tangled.”

 In 2017, with the rest of “SNL’s” original cast, she was inducted into the Television Academy Hall of Fame.